Simple Cornish Hen Recipe

 - Continue roasting about 25 minutes longer, or until birds are golden brown and an instant-read thermometer inserted into the thickest part of the thigh registers 165 degrees F, and the juices run clear.

-- 11. Tent birds with aluminum foil to keep warm.
+- Tent the lemon rosemary Cornish hens with aluminum foil to keep warm.
 Transfer pan juices and garlic cloves to a medium saucepan and boil until liquids reduce to a sauce consistency, about 6 minutes.

-- 12. Spoon sauce and garlic around birds.
-Garnish with rosemary sprigs, and serve.
+- Spoon sauce and garlic around birds.
+Garnish with additional rosemary sprigs, and serve.

 Nutrition